lgpperry/lgpperry.github.io/index.md

 classes: wide
 ---

 Welcome!
 I am an Assistant Professor in the Mathematics and Statistics Department at CSU, Sacramento.
-My research interests include biostatistics and applied statistics, particularly in biological and social science fields.

-Selected course materials may be found under "Teaching".
-I am always open to collaboration and mentoring student research and am happy to work on projects outside of the current scope of my research.
+Selected course materials may be found under <a href="https://lgpperry.github.io/teaching/">Teaching</a>.
+My research is primarily in applied statistics, where I do a lot of collaborative work with other researchers.
+I am always open to mentoring student research and am happy to work on projects outside of the current scope of my research.
 I also do consulting work as time permits.
 Please feel free to reach out to me with any questions at perry@csus.edu.

 ## About